geakstr/entypo-icons/Readme.md

 ## Usage

 This package provides several options how to use it.
 Each of them has pros and cons described below.
+Choose right option for your cases.

 ### Use `EntypoManager`